m410/fab/readme.md

 An OSGI bundle that's part of the fab build tool.

-deploy normally with source and javadoc, but you also need to deploy the configration file separately like this:
+deploy normally with source and javadoc, but you also need to deploy the configuration file separately like this:

     mvn deploy:deploy-file\